 5 Med-Free Ways to Help Manage Your Child’s Anxiety

 Walk your child through the process of listing 5 things they see in the room.
 Then, have them list 4 things they can feel.
-Next, list 3 things they can hear, 2 things they can smell, and finish by having your child say 1 positive thing about themselves.
+Next, list 3 things they can hear, and 2 things they can smell.
+Finish by having your child say 1 positive thing about themselves.
 Take as long as your child needs and repeat as many times as necessary.

-Praise It can be easy to overlook the struggles your child is facing when everyday life might be full of anxiety triggers.
+It can be easy to overlook the struggles your child’s facing when everyday life might be full of anxiety triggers.
 But it’s important to acknowledge when your child does something difficult, which required a bit of extra bravery.
 The powers of praise should not be underestimated when it comes to making your child feel more secure.

 An anxious child might not be upfront about their feelings either.
-It’s important to pay attention to your child’s unique telltale signs of anxiety – do you often hear, “I don’t feel well” right before practice?
+It’s important to pay attention to your child’s unique telltale signs of anxiety.
+Do you often hear, “I don’t feel well” right before practice?
 Or maybe it’s like pulling teeth to get that uniform on.
-These could be signs of anxiety.
+These could actually be signs of anxiety.

 Embracing anxiety also helps neutralize the emotion.
-By embracing anxiety, it’s no longer a feeling that must be avoided and feared, but rather your child will begin to recognize that it’s something that will come and go in time.
+By embracing anxiety, it’s no longer a feeling that must be avoided and feared.
+Rather, your child will begin to recognize that it’s something that will come and go in time.

 Neurocore makes no claims that it can cure any conditions, including any conditions referenced on its website or in print materials, including ADHD, anxiety, autism, depression, traumatic brain injury, post-traumatic stress disorder, migraines, headaches, stress, sleep disorders, Alzheimer’s and dementia.
 If you take prescription medications for any of these conditions, you should consult with your doctor before discontinuing use of such medications.